 How Much Does It Cost to Install a Propane Tank?

 The cost of installing a propane tank varies dramatically based on factors specific to your installation, including the size and location of the tank.
-Most homeowners pay around $2,500 for a whole-home propane tank.
-However, propane tank prices can dip as low as $300 or as high as $5,000 or more.
+Most homeowners pay around $1,400 for a whole-home propane tank.
+However, propane tank prices can dip as low as $500 or as high as $5,000 or more.

-How Do Propane Tank Installation Costs Differ By Size?
+How Do Propane Tank Installation Costs Differ by Size?

 The cost of a propane tank varies by size.
-Tanks range from 100 gallons or less to massive 1,000-gallon tanks perfect for heating an entire home.
-For the most part, larger tanks cost more than smaller ones.
-The chart below outlines average installation costs based on size.
+Tanks range from 100 gallons or less to massive 1,000-gallon tanks that can heat an entire home.
+Larger tanks naturally cost more than smaller ones.
+Here’s what you can expect to pay based on size and what each tank size works best for:

 Propane tanks don’t hold their maximum capacity.
 For example, a 1,000-gallon tank doesn’t contain 1,000 gallons of propane.
 Instead, the tanks only hold 80% of their total capacities for safety reasons.
 Because of this, a 1,000-gallon tank holds 800 gallons of propane.